ebalder/Godot-Workshop/01-Nodes.md

 - Editable properties
 - A callback function to execute every frame

-There are many types of objects that extend from Node, and we can also make our own.
+A Node is basically a datatype that has paramers and behavior.
+Most of the other extend from Node, and we can also make our own.

 ## Scenes